 The Lovecraft Bar opened on the Lower East Side in the fall of 2014.
-It's at 50 Avenue B.
+It was at 50 Avenue B.

-The nicely detailed décor is more steampunk than Lovecraft.
+The nicely detailed décor was more steampunk than Lovecraft.
 The bartender on duty the first time I visited clearly wanted to really be an actor, and his vague notion of Lovecraft was thoroughly confused with Nikola Tesla.
-But at least they're trying!

-They have some absinthe cocktails and some infusions.
+They had some absinthe cocktails and some infusions.
 This is the London Fog, made with absinthe and gin, none of the silly current trend of lighting the absinthe on fire.

 I went back another night and found a bartender who was a Lovecraft enthusiast.
 He agreed that they needed to serve food, starting with calimari.

 But then by early 2018 it had closed.

 Lovecraft and his circle of friends, calling themselves the Kalem Club, frequented the Double R coffee house at 112 West 44th Street.
 The Double R was owned by three children of Theodore Roosevelt, Ted, Archie, and Ethel, along with Ethel's husband, Theodore's cousin Philip, and Theodore's nephew Monroe Douglas Robinson.
 Lovecraft wrote a short poem about the coffee house, "On the Double R Coffee House", it includes: